 Electricity

-It’s important that travelers use adapters as suggested, in order not to burn up electronics or blow out electricity.
-Sooooo, don’t put a three prong plug into a two prong adapter.
+It’s important that travelers use adapters as suggested to prevent the burning up of electronics or the blowing out of electricity.
+So, don’t put a three-prong plug into a two-prong adapter.
 Poof!!!
 Lights out.

 Ohhhhh noooo….. hearts start racing,.. have we blown the electricity in the entire hotel?

-We slowly shuffle through the darkness towards the door.
-As we pulled the door open we were relieved to see it was only our room with no electricity.
+We slowly shuffled through the darkness towards the door.
+As we pulled the door open, we were relieved to see that it was only our room with no electricity.
 Whew!

 We told the hotel clerk, and apparently, it happens rather regularly.
-Even better, we had not caused any damage to our electronics or the hotel.
+Even better, we had not damaged our electronics or the hotel.
 Lesson learned.

 Add Ireland to Your Bucket List

 Ireland is a beautiful country with lots to see and experience.
-Although you’ll hear lots of stories about driving in Ireland, don’t let it hold you back.
+Although you’ll hear many stories about driving in Ireland, don’t let it hold you back.
 Pick an itinerary and head out.
 You won’t be disappointed.

 I hope these tips were helpful.
 Please let me know in the comments section below if you liked this post or if you have other tips about traveling in Ireland.